lolxxxx/Hcr2-customization-script/README.md

 ![Screenshot_20221208-220728_Hill_Climb_Racing_2](https://user-images.githubusercontent.com/41923731/206568618-59d6aeab-7c39-4136-a328-6f1310055754.jpg)

 # Contacts
-This script will be frequently updated, for any further info contact us here : https://discord.gg/EVnK4cpfVP
+This script is private will be frequently updated, for any further info contact us here : https://discord.gg/EVnK4cpfVP